akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He paused, as if weighing the words, then glanced at Matilda.
 A flicker, nothing more.
 She did not speak.
 He glanced at the uncertain look on Beatrice’s face.

 “Know this: my vow was an intent to arrange marriage, not a mandate to force it.
 Know that I am a King of Law, not a tyrant of oppression.
-The Church requires your ‘Yes’ else a marriage is no marriage at all.
 I will not seize what is not offered.”

 Henry glanced at Matilda.
-She gave a small nod, asking without words.
-He returned it.
+She gave a small nod, asking permission without words.
+He understood and agreed with a nod.

 “Truth.”
 Queen Matilda rose and stood beside Henry.
 “I am queen to no tyrant,” she said quietly.
 “For the Church does teach that without free consent, there is no marriage.”

 She paused, and her voice softened.
 “But the King speaks truly of consequences as well.
 A refusal would not be without cost.
-That is the weight of the choice.”
+That is the weight of the matter.”

 King Henry spread his hands.
 “So.
 There is your choice.
-A hard one, perhaps.
-But yours.”
+A hard one, perhaps, but yours.”

 He gestured to Beatrice.
 “You are to take time.
 Get to know my son.
-Let him prove himself as a man – or fail.
-Go.
-Think.
-Pray.
-When truly know your own heart, you may both declare and seal your choices.
-Not before.
+Let him prove himself as a man, or fail.
+Go, think, pray, and once you truly know your own heart, you may both declare and seal your choices.
 You have agreed and your father has permitted it.
-That is enough for now.”
+That is enough for now, and all I ask of you both.”

 Beatrice curtsied, her knees weak.
 “Thank you, my lord.”

 The King waved a hand.
-“Go.
-Both of you.
-We have business with your father.”
+“Go, both of you, for we have business with your father.”

 Godfrey smiled and opened the door for Beatrice.
 At the threshold, she paused and looked back.